wesleysck/ASG1/README.md

 As a user, I may want to preview the menu before going to the store, hence the products page allows me to have the option to make a decision on what I want to try in advance, saving time when I actually get there.

-As a user, I may want to get to know the company and its history better, and puts a face to the brand.
+As a user, I may want to get to know the company and its history better, and put a face to the brand.
 This allows me to better appreciate how far the company has come from when it first started.

 As a user, I sometimes do not know if the website is responding to my actions, hence hover effects and and backgrounds responding to cursor movements help me with that.